+ART

-ART Head of Department: Mrs A Kipling
+Head of Department: Mrs A Kipling

-In Year 7 students are taught in form groups for one double period per week where the department will employ a thematic approach to teaching Art.
+In Year 8 students are taught in form groups for one double period per week where the department will employ a thematic approach to teaching Art.

-Central to the department's aims are the development of broad skills.
+Central to the department's aims and indeed the National Curriculum, are the development of broad skills.
 Pupils should be taught to develop their creativity and ideas, and increase proficiency in their execution.
 They should develop a critical understanding of artists, architects and designers, expressing reasoned judgements that can inform their own work